ElinaFF/PICO/installation.md

 # Installation
 {: .no_toc}
 _ _ _ _
-The MeDIC is a tool that must be installed on your computer.
-The visual interface is made with Dash from Plotly and can be open in the majority of web browser.
-To install the MeDIC, the principal method is manually doing all the steps.
-A launcher script to automate the installation is currently under development, and a beta version is available.
+The MeDIC is a tool that must be installed on a computer or a server.
+The visual interface is made with Dash from Plotly and can be opened in the majority of web browser.
+It should be functional on Linux, Mac and Windows.

-Note that we only support Windows and Linux for now, and only Python 3.8, 3.9 and 3.10.
+The simplest way to install is using PyPI (https://pypi.org/project/medic-ml/).
+The MeDIC is also available with Docker (https://hub.docker.com/r/elinaff/medic).

 * toc
 {:toc}

 ## Prerequisites
-The first step, to use MeDIC, is to install Python and Git.
+The first step is ensuring Python, PyPI and an environment manager are installed.
+Usually pip and venv are natively included in Python.
 For Windows, you also need to make sure that Microsoft Visual C++ is correctly installed.

 ## Linux installation
 {: .titleclass}

 #### Python
 In order to install Python, you need to go to this [link](https://www.python.org/downloads/source/).
 Download your preferred version (or the latest 3.10 stable version) and proceed with the installation.
 You can also follow this [tutorial](https://www.scaler.com/topics/python/install-python-on-linux/) for further details.

+#### Virtual environment
+Make sure a virtual environment manager is installed, we use venv which is normally included in Python.
+It is good practice to encapsulate each project in specific envs to prevent collisions of versions.

+#### PyPI
+Make sure PyPI is installed/functional.
+It is also normally included in Python.

-#### Git
+#### Steps (with bash)
-Open a terminal and run the command : `sudo apt-get install git`.
-Then enter your root password and follow the installation instructions.
-For more details follow this [link](https://git-scm.com/download/linux).
+install python version
+create env
+activate
+`pip install medic-ml`
+then either medic ui or python automate

 ## Windows installation